liskior/portus/README.md

 <img src="images/portus_registry.png" width="500">

 ## LDAP

-To test you can use login "riemann" and password "password".

 If enabled, then only users of the specified LDAP server will be able to use Portus.